Choral Eucharist for January 18th will be livestreamed and available online at Holy Trinity’s YouTube site from 10.55am at

 COLLECT

-A reading from Paul's Letter to the Galatians
+A reading from the First Letter of Paul to the Corinthians

 ends with: